aaronsherwood/artintel/getting_started.md

 ## Assignment Documentation
 ### Posting Assignments
 Add links every week for your reading responses and documentation for production assignments by editing the _studentwork_spring2018.md_ in your master branch.
-- _IMPORTANT:_ Before adding links to that file do the following, in order to avoid merge conflicts:
+- _IMPORTANT:_ Before adding links to that file do the following, merge from upstream to master to avoid merge conflicts:
   - `git checkout master`
   - `git fetch upstream`
   - `git merge upstream/master`